ClaudiuChelcea/Computer-Programming/Homework #2/Source Code Optimized Version/README.md

-# Chelcea Claudiu Marian
-# Contact at claudiuchelcea01@gmail.com
+<em>Chelcea Claudiu Marian</em>
+<em>Contact at claudiuchelcea01@gmail.com</em>
-# This "Source Code Optimized Version" folder contains my second method of solving the homework,
-being <b>98%</b> more efficient than the previous version (reducing time from a few hours to less than 2 minutes).
+This "Source Code Optimized Version" folder contains my second method of solving the homework, being <b>98%</b> more efficient than the previous version (reducing time from a few hours to less than 2 minutes).

 Solutions: